 Investments in the Philippines may be negatively affected by slow or negative growth rates and economic instability in the Philippines and in Asia.
-The Philippines' economy is heavily dependent on exports, particularly electronics and semiconductors.
+The Philippines' economy is dependent on exports, particularly electronics and semiconductors.
 The Philippines' reliance on these sectors makes it vulnerable to economic declines in the information technology sector.
 In addition, the Philippines' dependence on exports ties the growth of its economy to those of its key trading partners, including the U.S., China, Japan and Singapore.
-Reduction in spending on products and services from the Philippines, or changes in trade regulations or currency exchange rates in any of these countries, may adversely impact the Philippine economy.
+Nonetheless, as a result of minimal exposure to troubled international securities, lower dependence on exports, high domestic rates of consumption and large remittances received from large overseas populations, the Philippines was able to weather the recent global economic and financial downturns better than its regional peers.
+However, reduction in spending on products and services from the Philippines, or changes in trade regulations or currency exchange rates in any of its key trading partners, may adversely impact the Philippine economy.